 Update

+Originator:

+If the Originator intends to update memberIDs attribute ,for members which are of type <group>, the Originator shall suffix the ‘/fopt’ to that ‘memberID‘ during group updation if the Originator wants to fan-out the group request to each member of that sub-<group> ,else the Originator shall not suffix the ‘/fopt’ to that ‘memberID‘.

+Receiver:

 Primitive specific operation after Recv-6.4 "Check validity of resource representation for the given resource type" and before Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed ".
 See clause 7.2.2.2.Primitive specific operation: If the memberType attribute of the <group> resource is not "MIXED", the Hosting CSE shall verify that all the member IDs including sub-groups in the attribute memberIDs of the <group> resource representation provided in the request shall conform to the memberType of the <group> resource.
 Virtual member resource validation shall be done as specified in the group creation procedure (clause 7.4.13.2.1 step 1).